GetStream/stream-video-swift/docusaurus/docs/iOS/basics/swiftui-vs-uikit.md

 ## SwiftUI SDK

-The SwiftUI SDK provides out of the box UI components, ready to be used in your app.
-The currently supported flows are "ringing" mode - with outgoing / incoming screens, and the "meeting" mode, which adds users to the call directly.
-The `joinVideoCallInstantly` property in the `VideoConfig` determines this behaviour (as described above).

 The simplest way to add calling support to your hosting view is to attach the `CallModifier`:

 ```swift